tpltnt/googlemap2sqlite/README.md

 googlemap2sqlite
 ================

-Dump a [Google map](https://en.wikipedia.org/wiki/Google_maps) into a [sqlite](http://sqlite.org/) database.
+Dump a [Google map](https://en.wikipedia.org/wiki/Google_maps) (KML 2.2) into a [sqlite](http://sqlite.org/) database.
 The coordinates are expressed in decimal degrees following the World Geodetic System of 1984 (WGS84).

 references